jrinkman/bombcorp/README.md

 # bombcorp
-A browser-based minigame written in Javascript using pixi.js
+A browser-based minigame written in Javascript using pixi.js.
+[Play it here](https://arthur-showcase.firebaseapp.com/bombcorp/).

-**WARNING: Certain audio elements of the game have been removed in the current version on GitHub.
-Please use https://bombcorp-faa7a.firebaseapp.com/ for reference.**

 ## Libraries Used
 * **[jQuery](https://github.com/jquery/jquery):** Used for interfacing with DOM elements.